• After the parting

 As an artist I am inspired by the forms and stories of old trees, by the way humans, animals and natural processes have shaped them.
 My art encourages us to look at trees in new ways and to think about our ancient, layered relationships with them as living organisms.

 I work from my studio near Edinburgh and in woodland locations around Scotland and my native Peak District.
-I sell direct from the studio, from exhibitions and through my shop.
+I sell direct from the studio, from galleries and exhibitions, and through my shop.

-“Tansy’s Phoenix trees have a healing property; she has translated these special places which makes them magical for me.
-Her work has lifted a certain ‘film’ from my eyes – I look at trees with different eyes now!”
+“Tansy’s trees have a healing property; she has translated these special places which makes them magical for me.
+Her work has lifted a certain ‘film’ from my eyes – I look at trees with different eyes now”

 Maria Van Dalen, collector